Chapter 1: the stories to come are for you and for me and are not for mostpeople | chapter i, book i.

 Adventures that left scars upon their scaled and finned bodies, that told of warring pods and shark attacks and jellyfish burns and feisty rapier fights with duelists in the middle of city squares.
 Ariel once dreamed of all the scars she’d get on her odyssey, like the little medals that soldiers received from her mother.

-“So, basically, you think that studying an Unfinned language, that, you know, is related to them,” – Phineas fins flinched at the response, his voice a whisper at the word, as if another party was in the room, “is going to be the one thing that gets you sprung out of the palace and to freedom?”
+“So, basically, you think that studying a Unfinned language, that, you know, is related to them,” – Phineas fins flinched at the response, his voice a whisper at the word, as if another party was in the room, “is going to be the one thing that gets you sprung out of the palace and to freedom?”

 An ugly pause.
 Neither Ariel or Phineas had to comment to know Tristan’s reaction would result in something akin to the Ring of Fire.
 All she had to do was look down, dodging Phineas’s look of you-know-better-than-that.

 “Well, this is what the plan is about,” Ariel said, giving off the conch shell to Phineas, the shell soft-pink and smooth in his hand.
 “The plan details about what I’m trying to do and how I go about it.
-Because you see, I checked the Imperial library on the circumstances of regency law and, well, from there, I formed up the idea.
+Because, you see, I checked the Imperial library on the circumstances of regency law and, well, from there, I formed up the idea.

-“For six months?”
+“For four weeks?”
 Phineas asked.

 A pause.
 “You’ve really thought this out, haven’t you?”
 Phineas said, amused at Ariel’s antics.